michaeljoseph04/gis_intro/ReadMe.md

-## GIS in R
+## GIS in R with sf

-*An Introduction to using R as a GIS for urban spatial analysts*
+*An introduction to using R as a GIS for urban spatial analysts*

-As an urban planner and policy analyst, I have to do a lot of data analysis of spatial data.
-But there are few good introductions to the types of analyses which are common and useful, and how to go about them.
-This brief tutorial and the accompanying code should guide readers through some of this territory, with the help of using the simple features (`sf`) package for spatial data.
+As an urban policy analyst and planner, I have to do a lot of analysis of spatial data.
+But there are few introductions to the types of analyses which are common and useful in this area.
+This brief walkthrough and the accompanying code should guide readers through some of this territory, with the help of using the simple features (`sf`) package for spatial data.
 I will leave most GIScience and spatial analysis for future introductions.
-Where this everything should be extremely clear, and the workflows should be the most optimal for data analysis.
-I'll cover:
+My primary aim is clarity in these introductions, and at the same time demonstrating the workflows most optimal for data analysis.
+Eventually, this work will migrate to a website and be featured in post form, but for now it is here.

+In this introduction I'll cover:

 - Importing spatial data into R
 - Performing a spatial join